how to power a raspberry pi the right way

 🛠 This tutorial doesn't work anymore?
 Report the issue here, so that I can update it!

-If you followed all the recommendations listed above and your Raspberry Pi still doesn’t boot, it’s probably an issue not related to the power supply.
+If you followed all the recommendations listed above and your Raspberry Pi still doesn’t boot, it’s probably an issue unrelated to the power supply.
+Many reasons can cause a Pi to not boot correctly.

 Whenever you’re ready, here are other ways I can help you: